B.Sc. Environmental Science

 the Dalai Lama

-We must maintain hope.
+We must maintain faith.
 We must become more conscious, get more connected and watch how our consumption changes as a result.
 If we do this, then we are living a sustainable lifestyle that supports a healthy planet for others to enjoy life!